danielvegamyhre/minicache/README.md

 - [Bully election algorithm](https://en.wikipedia.org/wiki/Bully_algorithm) used to elect a leader node for the cluster, which is in charge of monitoring the state of the nodes in the cluster to provide to clients so they can maintain a consistent hashing ring and route requests to the correct nodes
 - Follower nodes monitor heartbeat of leader and run a new election if it goes down

-### Dynamic cluster state, nodes can arbitrarily join/leave cluster
+### Dynamic node discovery
+- New nodes join the cluster when they come online by first registering themselves with the cluster, which is done by sending identifying information (hostname, port, etc.) to each of the cluster's original "genesis" nodes (i.e. nodes defined in the config file used at runtime) until one returns a successful response.
+When an existing node receives this registration request from the new node, it will add the new node to its in-memory list of nodes and send this updated list to all other nodes.
-- Leader node monitors heartbeats of all nodes in the cluster, keeping a list of active reachable nodes in the cluster updated in real-time
+- The leader node monitors heartbeats of all nodes in the cluster, keeping a list of active reachable nodes in the cluster updated in real-time.
-- Client monitors the leader's cluster config for changes and updates its consistent hashing ring accordingly.
+- Clients monitor the leader's cluster config for changes and updates their consistent hashing ring accordingly.
 Time to update cluster state after node joins/leaves cluster is <= 1 second.

 ### No single point of failure
 - The distributed election algorithm allows any nodes to arbitrarily join/leave cluster at any time, and there is always guaranteed to be a leader tracking the state of nodes in the cluster to provide to clients for consistent hashing.